What does a building manager do for your off plan property?

 If the trade isn’t compliant and an accident occurs, liability insurance may not pay out, so the stakes are high.

 Trades aren't the only ones who need to comply with legislation.
 There are several codes and standards that apply to developments, which can be hard for an owner's corporation to keep up with.
 Non-compliance could render your building insurance null and void.

 - The doors to the fire isolated stairwell are kept closed

 - Pathways are clear of debris

 Acting as a consultant

-One way to think of a facility manager is as an interpreter.
+One way to think of a building or facility manager is as an interpreter.
 Does a ‘second fix’ sound like something to be scored down a dark alley?
 Not sure what’s flush and what’s flashing?
 Having a specialist on board can help.